Attacks in Russia during the Russo-Ukrainian war (2022–present): November 2022

 On 1 November, the settlement of Krasnooktyabrsky in Glushkovsky District was reportedly shelled by Ukrainian forces; no injuries were reported, a five-story building was damaged and several windows were blown.
 Another attack was reported in Kozynka; one person was reportedly wounded in the shelling.
-On 2 November, 5 civilians, including 3 children, were reportedly injured after shells hit the village of Guyevo, Sudzhansky District.
+On 2 November 5 civilians, including 3 children, were reportedly injured after shells hit the village of Guyevo, Sudzhansky District.
 Several private houses and stores were damaged in the attack; the village was left without electricity as power lines were either destroyed or damaged following the explosions.

 On 14 November, Russian media reported several blasts in the Belgorod region.
-On 15 November, 2 civilians were killed and 3 injured by shelling in Shebekino, Belgorod Oblast; the shells reportedly hit apartment buildings and a nearby pharmacy.
+On 15 November 2 civilians were killed and 3 injured by shelling in Shebekino, Belgorod Oblast; the shells reportedly hit apartment buildings and a nearby pharmacy.
 The governor of Belgorod said that an 80-year-old woman died of her wounds in the hospital and that a man was killed and another was injured by parts of a missile that was shot down by air defense.
 On 16 November, in the village of Stalnoy Kon, Oryol Oblast, an unmanned aerial vehicle reportedly attacked an oil depot; no casualties were reported.

 December 2022

-On 5 December, two airbases reported explosions, allegedly caused by Ukrainian drone attacks.
+On 5 December, two air bases reported explosions, allegedly caused by Ukrainian drone attacks.
 At Engels-2 air base in Saratov Oblast, 2 Tu-95s were reportedly damaged.
 At Dyagilevo air base in Ryazan Oblast, an oil truck exploded, killing three soldiers and injuring four.
-On 6 December, Governor of Kursk Oblast Roman Starovoyt announced that an oil reservoir near Kursk-Khalino airbase caught on fire as a result of a drone attack; no casualties were reported and the fire was quickly put out.
+On 6 December, Governor of Kursk Oblast Roman Starovoyt announced that an oil reservoir near Kursk-Khalino air base caught on fire as a result of a drone attack; no casualties were reported and the fire was quickly put out.
 Following the alleged Ukrainian drone strikes, Russian forces launched a new wave of attacks against Ukrainian cities.
 A missile reportedly fell on Moldova as a result of the Russian attack.

 On 17 December, explosions were reported in Belgorod, a local resident's car was reportedly damaged by a fragment of ammunition debris.
 On 18 December, explosions were reported again in Belgorod, officials claimed that they were the result of anti-aircraft fire; several cars and houses were damaged by debris, 4 people were wounded in the city itself, and 1 person was killed in the suburbs, local Telegram channels also posted images showing thick black smoke rising over the city.

-More explosions were reported elsewhere in Belgorod Oblast, a poultry farm was reportedly hit; 2 people, including 1 employee of the farm, died as a result of the explosions, 3 other employees were also wounded during the alleged attack, local Telegram channels showed videos allegedly showing the aftermath of the attack.
+More explosions were reported elsewhere in Belgorod Oblast, a poultry farm was reportedly hit.
+Two people, including an employee of the farm, died as a result of the explosions, three other employees were also wounded during the alleged attack; local Telegram channels showed videos allegedly showing the aftermath of the attack.
 On 25 December, three soldiers were killed in another attack on Engels air base.